Unity-Technologies/ml-agents/ml-agents/README.md

 - **Print : `print(str(env))`**
-  Prints all parameters relevant to the loaded environment and the external brains.
+  Prints all parameters relevant to the loaded environment and the external Brains.
 - **Reset : `env.reset(train_model=True, config=None)`**
-  Send a reset signal to the environment, and provides a dictionary mapping brain names to BrainInfo objects.
+  Send a reset signal to the environment, and provides a dictionary mapping Brain names to BrainInfo objects.
   - `train_model` indicates whether to run the environment in train (`True`) or test (`False`) mode.
   - `config` is an optional dictionary of configuration flags specific to the